|

 Aspect patterns with three or four planets have an "av." value shown.
 Each aspect in the aspect pattern differs from an exact aspect by a certain amount, and the "av." value is the average of these differences.
 For example, a Jupiter-Mercury-Moon T-square may be composed of a Jupiter-Moon opposition with exactness of 0°37', a Jupiter-Mercury square, 1°43', and a Mercury-Moon square, 2°20', with average difference-from-exact of 1°34'.
 By moving forward and back by a day or a half-hour one can find the date (and time) at which the average value is a minimum and thus the aspect pattern itself is most exact.

-With world transits, double-click on an aspect to display the duration of the transit, as illustrated at right.
+With world transits, double-click on an aspect (in the table) to display the duration of the transit, as illustrated at right.

 With a world transit, answering 'Yes' to the question brings up a report such as the one below (which can also be accessed via the 'Report' button):